 - Implement multi-factor authentication.

-Two-factor or multi-factor authentication (2FA or MFA) blocks 99.9% of account hacks.
+Multi-factor authentication (2FA or MFA) blocks 99.9% of account hacks.
 Of the two, MFA is more robust because it uses more methods to verify user identities.
 This makes MFA better at preventing credential stuffing attacks.

-Here’s how two-factor and multi-factor authentication work: A customer enters their password, and then must also verify their identity again before access is granted.
+Here’s how multi-factor authentication work: A customer enters their password, and then must also verify their identity again before access is granted.
 A common example of 2FA is receiving a one-time code on your phone and using that to authenticate identity.
 Whereas with MFA, a customer might get a code via text message, plus an email, depending on how your company sets that up.